asand017/-sed-tutorial/README.md

 sed -i -f sed.sh numbers
 ```

-Each script expression in "sed.sh" will make a pass through "numbers" and make its own specific changes.
+Each script expression in "sed.sh" will make a pass through "numbers" and make its specific changes.
 So when the above command finishes, every digit in the file will be converted to its English name.

 #### [Back to Top](#Top)